turcuciprian/myNvimLuaConfig/README.md

 * You Require rimgrep installed to have grep fuzzy finder active
 * (to be able to search for text within files

-testing for merge conflict documentation[ok, but let me write it this time please]